-At GroundWork Counseling, I specialize in working with children and adolescents who are struggling with anxiety, depression, anger management, grief, behavioral issues, and family and relationship difficulties.
-It is my primary goal to provide compassionate counseling, where my young clients can explore their thoughts and feelings, while emphasizing resiliency and change through an evidence-based approach.
+At GroundWork Counseling, I specialize in working with individuals who are struggling with anxiety, depression, life transitions, grief, and family and relationship difficulties.
+It is my primary goal to provide compassionate and effective counseling, where my clients can explore their thoughts and feelings, while emphasizing resiliency and change through an evidence-based, Cognitive Behavioral (CBT) approach.

 About Me I was born and raised in Winter Springs, Florida and have lived in central Florida all my life.
-I have known since an early age that I wanted to work with children and first became interested in becoming a child therapist during my undergraduate years at Rollins College, where I received a Bachelor’s of Arts in Psychology.
+I first became interested in becoming a family therapist during my undergraduate years at Rollins College, where I received a Bachelor’s of Arts in Psychology.
 I was also a member of the Rollins College Concert Choir and Rollins Singers acapella group.
-During my graduate education at Rollins College, I studied and advanced my skills in counseling children and adolescents and completed the Family and Relationship Therapy certificate program.
-My graduate practicum and internship experiences included working in a substance abuse residential facility for adolescents, advocating for the LGBTQ+ community with Equality Florida, and working with children and families impacted by physical and sexual abuse.
-In my spare-time I enjoy relaxing with my husband and black lab puppy, Lana, as well as singing, crafting, reading, and watching movies.
+During my graduate education at Rollins College, I studied and advanced my skills in counseling adults and families and completed the Family and Relationship Therapy certificate program.
+My graduate practicum and internship experiences included working in a substance abuse residential facility for adolescents, advocating for the LGBTQ+ community with Equality Florida, and working with families impacted by physical and sexual abuse.
+In my spare-time I enjoy relaxing with my husband and black lab, Lana, as well as singing, reading, and watching movies.

-I have received additional training in using Cognitive Behavioral Therapy with children through Massachusetts General Hospital, an affiliate of Harvard Medical School.
+I have received additional training using Cognitive Behavioral Therapy through The Beck Institute.
 I have also received additional training in Diversity and Cultural Competency from the Florida Network, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and have completed the Mental Health Provider Education program provided by the National Alliance on Mental Illness (NAMI).
 I am also currently on the Board of the Central Florida Association for Marriage and Family Therapy (CFAMFT).
 I am currently a Registered Mental Health Counselor Intern (IMH #13736) and Registered Marriage and Family Therapist Intern (IMH #2336) in the state of Florida; which means I have graduated with a Master’s degree, and completed over 1000 hours of clinical client hours while enrolled in my educational program.
 I currently practice under the supervision of another Florida counselor.